Master the dypt layout

 Returning to the parent task

-Click the up icon or press the left arrow key provided you aren’t editing a task.
+Click the parent task in the breadcrumbs at the top of the page, or press the left arrow key provided you aren’t editing a task.

-You can also navigate directly to any of the tasks parents by clicking on the breadcrumbs at the top of the page.
+You can also navigate directly to any other ancestor task by clicking its breadcrumb.

 Returning to your top level tasks